EliasVicini/screenblock_project/README_en.md

-# User Session Control - ScreenBlock
+# User Session Control - ScreenBlock.

 This project is a PowerShell script designed to control session time for users on Windows workstations in a corporate network.
 It limits usage time per user and enforces logoff once the allowed time is exceeded.